If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 2. Soak the Bras

-4. Rinse the Bras
+4. Rinse Thoroughly

-5. Dry the Bras
+5. Towel Dry Method

 How to Hand Wash Bras With Vinegar

-How to Wash a Bra In the Washing Machine
+How to Wash a Bra in the Washing Machine

 What You’ll Need